idrinth-thalui/core/interactions/idrinthFollowrrDialogueSceneFalion.md

 ## Falion's House

-F: I recognize you from some old paintings and I know your kind.
+F: I recognise you from some old paintings and I know your kind.

 I: You are familiar with Altmer?
 And you have seen family members of mine?